PikasXYZ/Google-Forms-Generator-for-Preventing-Breakup/README.md

 # Google-Forms-Generator-for-Preventing-Breakup
 This Google Form Generator is designed to facilitate the rapid creation of Google Forms, which can save your friendship before traveling by allowing you to swiftly convert some fantastic questions in [this Google Sheet](https://docs.google.com/spreadsheets/d/1MgWS0RFdOLshZZiJTdjAvHDp7Xj8YXzqo2zoqaXyxt4/edit?usp=sharing) into a structured Google Form.
+The following are three fantastic questions in it:

+> _Can you accept taking photos of the food before starting to eat?_
+>
+> _Does it need to be completely dark when sleeping?_
+>
+> _Are you willing to take a taxi if the distance to the destination exceeds one kilometer?_

-## Preparison
+## Preparation
 By clicking "File">>"Make a copy" in [this Google Sheet](https://docs.google.com/spreadsheets/d/1MgWS0RFdOLshZZiJTdjAvHDp7Xj8YXzqo2zoqaXyxt4/edit?usp=sharing), a  new one will be duplicated to your Google Drive, which means you have the permission to edit it.

  ㅤ